 - 55g – Unsalted Peanuts

-Remove from heat and stir in the butter and salt.
-Finally stir in peanuts and let it cool to room temperature.
-Then transfer to refrigerator and cool until thick and spreadable.
-That should take 30-45 minutes.
+Remove from the heat and add the butter and salt.
+Finally, add the peanuts and set aside to cool to room temperature.
+Then cool in the refrigerator until thick and spreadable.
+This should take about 30-45 minutes.

 For the Peanut Butter Cream Cheese Filling.